Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Abstract

 \section{Abstract}

-Laser frequency drifts and atomic thermal motion can lead to errors in pulse duration and detuning in cold atom interferometry, thereby reducing measurement stability and fringe contrast.
+Laser frequency fluctuation and atomic thermal motion can lead to errors in pulse duration and detuning in cold atom interferometry, thereby reducing measurement stability and fringe contrast.
 To address this issue, we investigate the use of super-Gaussian pulses, which are characterized by smooth temporal profiles and centralized energy distribution, in the beam-splitting and reflection stages of an atom interferometer.
 Through numerical simulations, we compare the performance of rectangular, Gaussian, and 2nd- to 10th-order super-Gaussian pulses subject to deviations in pulse duration and detuning.
-Our results show that super-Gaussian pulses significantly enhance interference fringe contrast and robustness, with 4th-order pulses achieving up to a 90\% improvement in contrast over rectangular pulses under realistic conditions.
-These findings demonstrate the potential of super-Gaussian pulse shaping to enhance the sensitivity and robustness of atom interferometric measurements.
+Our results show that both Gaussian and super-Gaussian pulses offer a significant advantage over traditional rectangular pulses, particularly under thermal conditions where velocity spread is prominent.
+We find that 4th-order pulses achieving up to a 90\% improvement in contrast over rectangular pulses under realistic conditions, and while their peak performance at very low temperatures is comparable to that of Gaussian pulses, they demonstrate enhanced robustness against combined detuning and pulse-length errors.
+These findings demonstrate that super-Gaussian pulse shaping is an effective method for enhancing the robustness of atom interferometers against errors induced by thermal motion.

 \centerline{\textbf{Keywords:} atom interferometry, atomic physics, pulse shaping}